-If your small group wants to use curriculum, just clear it through Todd, but most of the time, I would encourage you to just use questions to get people talking.
+If your small group wants to use curriculum, just clear it through the pastor, but most of the time, I would encourage you to just use questions to get people talking.
 Talk about what’s going on in your life.
 Celebrate the good things together and share the burdens together.
 Pray together Be sure to break bread together.
 That might be a full meal, or a bowl of popcorn.
 Stay in touch with each other, take care of each other, be ministers to one another, be the church.

 Committed to Being a Healthy Church